The majority of poisonings throughout the nation, involve children under the age of 5.

 - When a product is taken out of the original container

-- When the product looks, smells or tastes like a harmless product
+- When the product looks, smells or tastes good to a child

-Look-Alike Teaching Kits and Flip Chart are available on loan for teachers, daycare providers and caregiver groups interested in poison prevention.
-These materials are available on-loan (free) from the Poison Center or through many local Cooperative Extension Agencies in our service area.
+Look-Alike Teaching Tools are available for purchase or on loan (free) for teachers, daycare providers and caregiver groups interested in poison prevention.